Social Services at Care Cross Medical Center

 For questions about change of name, address & other changes or to speak with a representative, contact the Care Cross Medical Center location nearest you.

 Women, Infants & Children (WIC) is a federally funded nutrition program for pregnant, breastfeeding, and postpartum women, as well as infants and children up to the age of 5.
 WIC provides: healthy foods, nutrition education and counseling, breastfeeding support, and referrals for health care at no cost to you.
+Housing (Section 8) Housing (Section 8) at Care Cross Medical Center

 The Housing Choice Voucher Program is a federally funded rental program that helps low-income families, the elderly and the disabled afford decent, safe and sanitary housing.
 The program allows tenants to choose their unit in the private housing market.
 Eligible participants are allowed to lease any unit that meets program requirements.
 Participants usually pay about 30% of the rent and the landlord receives the difference.